Death certificate of Juan Bautista Suraco, an Italian immigrant who in 1874 purchased the ranch in Bouquet Canyon that had been established in

 Property title report (2014):

-1. Note that this Martin Ruiz is not the Newhall innkeeper Martin R. Ruiz who was born in 1868 and buried in the Ruiz Cemetery in San Francisquito Canyon.
-This Martin Ruiz could be his father.
+1. Note that this Martin Ruiz is the father of Newhall innkeeper Martin R. Ruiz, who was born in 1868 and buried in the Ruiz-Perea Cemetery in San Francisquito Canyon.